olleharstedt/tellstory/README.md

 #### Variables

 Variables is a way to store `<alt>`:s to be used again, without randomization.
-Variables can be parsed in sentences and alts with these curly braces: `{}`.
+Variables can be parsed in sentences and alts with these curly braces: `{variable_name}`.
 One use-case for this is genders or names, which might be randomized once but used several times.

 Variable names can use letter a-z, A-Z, 0-9 and '\_'.